lannonbr/vscode-rocks/src/pages/Aug262018/index.md

 ---

 If you want to test these features or just dig into the nightly build of VS Code and see what is coming, head over to the VS Code Website to the [Download VS Code Insiders](https://code.visualstudio.com/insiders/) page.
-As well, if you are interested in seeing a list of features that are planned for each release, the VS Code team has public [Iteration Plans](https://github.com/Microsoft/vscode/wiki/Iteration-Plans) on the VS Code github wiki
+As well, if you are interested in seeing a list of features that are planned for each release, the VS Code team has public [Iteration Plans](https://github.com/Microsoft/vscode/wiki/Iteration-Plans) on the VS Code GitHub wiki.

 # Community Spotlight: Clock in Status Bar and Auto Rename Tag